 Out there right now are millions of men who work hard, make money, and relish a drink or two at the end of the day.
-These men are not experimental when it comes to alcohol–they have their brands and stick to those brands, saving their risks for other ventures.
+These men are not experimental when it comes to spirits–they have their brands and stick to those brands, saving their risks for other ventures.
 Having developed a taste for Scotch whisky over the years, their brand of choice became Johnnie Walker.
 The beautiful bottle of Johnnie Walker Blue Label Blended Scotch Whisky that they received as a gift or bought for themselves after closing a major deal remains one of their most prized possessions, as does the box it came in.

 In the land of alcohol, Johnnie Walker is a living dynasty and Johnnie Walker Blue Label is king of that dynasty.
 Accordingly, next to ringside seats or a box of Cuban cigars, a bottle of Johnnie Walker Blue is the perfect gift in the business world.
 Give your valued client a bottle and watch them treat you with a newfound respect.
 Likewise, if your boss or an associate hands you a bottle as a “thank you”, rest assured you’re doing something right and are on your way up.

-Of course for every fan of the expression there are legions of hipsters and connoisseurs who will scoff at the hefty price tag before launching into a diatribe about better whiskies at far less cost, but those hipsters and connoisseurs are already missing the point.
+Of course, for every fan of the expression, there are legions of hipsters and connoisseurs who will scoff at the hefty price tag before launching into a diatribe about better whiskies at far less cost, but those hipsters and connoisseurs are already missing the point.
 Johnnie Walker Blue Label is part spirit, part symbolic entity.
 Similar to dining at Spago or staying at a Four Seasons Hotel, the exclusivity is as much a part of the appeal as the quality.

 It’s therefore only natural that Johnnie Walker Blue Label Scotch Whisky announces itself before you’ve even opened it.
 The bottle comes in a hefty, visually stunning box that exudes prestige and distinction and is too aesthetically formidable to leave you anything but impressed.
 You lift the lid as though opening an instrument case to discover a perfectly tinted bottle inside, one that’s adorned with modest, refined touches and a name nearly 200 years in the making.
 Between the hand-stamped label on the bottle and the story printed on the box there’s a palpable vibe that you’re drinking something special.